Chapter 1: Cuts

 Jinwon stayed silent but anticipated it.
 He looked at Stephanie’s eyes and waited.

-Jinwon was a bit bothered that she was obviously referencing the relationship they once had, but was a bit intrigued that she was not direct about it.
+Jinwon was a bit bothered that she was probably referencing the relationship they once had, but was a bit intrigued that she was not direct about it.

 “Is that the end?”
 Jinwon asked.